zdharma-continuum/zinit/docs/declare-zsh.md

 1. Reading and parsing of the `~/.zshrc`.

-2. Making changes (like removal of a plugin, i.e. of `zplugin load {removed-plugin}` command together with the possible associated `zplugin ice …` command) and then…
+2. Making changes (like removal of a plugin, i.e. of `zinit load {removed-plugin}` command together with the possible associated `zinit ice …` command) and then…

 3. Writing the result back to the `zshrc` (by default, the result is stored to